aidenlab/welcome/_coverpage.md

->  One stop shop for all Aidenlab documentation <!-- TODO: Replace with your description -->

 <!-- TODO: Update to match your project's benefits/features.
 Git emojis work great here. -->

-- 🧃 Learn how to use Juicebox, Juicer, Juicertools and straw.
+- 🧃 Learn how to use Juicebox, Juicer, Juicer Tools and Straw.
-- :open_file_folder: Seamlessly copy code to drive your own genome exploration projects

 <!-- TODO: Set your background color or image. -->